YukunJ/Parallel-Computing/README.md

    Purpose:

-               implement a parallel code to compute the number lying in range 2 to N disivisible by a or b or c, where N a b                       c is command line input provided by the user.
+               implement a parallel code to compute the number lying in range 2 to N that is disivisible by a or b or c where N a b c is command line input provided by the user.